Flocking Frequently Asked Questions

 stick.
 Rough up the surface, flame with hand held torch

-briefly with the flame touching the spot and try a test
+briefly with the tip of the flame touching the spot and try a test

 again.
 IF the glue still does not adhere, then prime the